Intermediate Reflection on the Economic Ethics of the World Religions

-The Rejection and the Meaning of the World, known also as World Rejection and Theodicy (Stufen und Richtungen der religiösen Weltablehnung), is a 1916 essay written by Max Weber, a German economist and sociologist.
-The original edition was published in German as an essay in the 1916 issues of the Archiv für Sozialwissenschaft und Sozialforschung, and various translations to English exist.
+"Intermediate Reflection on the Economic Ethics of the World Religions", also known as "Religious Rejections of the World and Their Directions" (Zwischenbetrachtung.
+Theorie der Stufen und Richtungen religiöser Weltablehnung), is a 1916 essay written by Max Weber, a German economist and sociologist.
+The original edition was published in German as an essay in the 1916 issues of the Archiv für Sozialwissenschaft und Sozialpolitik, and various translations to English exist.

-In this book Weber analyses the unavoidable tensions between religious values and worldly activities.
+In this essay Weber analysed the different value-spheres in life, including intellectual, aesthetic, religious, economic, erotic, and political.
+Its discussion of the erotic was influenced by Weber's relationships with Else von Richthofen and Mina Tobler.